What is cord blood banking?

 How is cord blood used?
 The future of medicine

-Uses of cord blood are increasing faster than ever before as the promise of regenerative medicine is realised.
+Possible uses of cord blood are increasing faster than ever before as the promise of regenerative medicine starts to be realised.
 Currently, there are more than 1,000 clinical trials investigating umbilical cord blood – and new discoveries happen all the time.[7]
-At Cells4Life, we have already released 19 cord blood samples for the treatment of conditions such as autism, cerebral palsy and diamond blackfan anaemia.
+We have already released 21 cord blood samples for use in established therapies and clinical trials for conditions such as autism, cerebral palsy and Diamond-Blackfan anaemia.

 FIND OUT MORE ABOUT HOW CORD BLOOD IS USED